pingforhelp/BCA/docs/english/Unit-I/mid_imp.md

 - Practical and Direct: the style of the book is described as unique and direct.
 The authors are focussed on being "useful" And even includes foot notes to explain classical references like Cicesaro or homer, indicating a practical mindset and a desire to make knowledge accessible to their peers.

 # Q3.
 What, according to the authors, are the shortcomings of school education?
-**Ans** According to the authors, the major shortcomings of the school system are:
+**Ans:** According to the authors, the major shortcomings of the school system are:
 * It favours the rich, not the poor.
 * Schools are structured so that children from wealthy, educated families succeed easily.
 * Poor or working-class children are left behind.